ealpha072/Notes-Taker/README.md

 Things learnt:
 * Speech to text recognition with webspeech API
-* Speech recognition events
+* Speech recognition and synthesis events
-* Jquery selections
+* Jquery selections for Dom elements
 * Local storage- setting and getting items.